top of page

 Expansion — Multiple Enterprise Initiatives

-Several enterprise initiatives instantiate shared structure.
+Several enterprise initiatives instantiate shared anatomy.

 Indicators: